Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 #### Week ?+5 (12 August - 16 August):
 - Finish the github login integration.
 [DONE]
 - Update the setup script to support the github integration as well.
 [DONE]
-- Write instruction on how to replicate the system (without using setup script).
+- Write instruction on how to replicate the system using setup script with description on what the setup script does.
+[DONE]
 - Add github integration to guide.
+[DONE]
+- ???

 ----